nxp-imx/meta-nxp-connectivity/README.md

     git gcc g++ pkg-config libssl-dev libglib2.0-dev libavahi-client-dev ninja-build \
     python3-venv python3-dev unzip libgirepository1.0-dev libcairo2-dev libreadline-dev

-Make sure that your default Python3 version is 3.8:

-    $ python3 --version
-      Python 3.8.0

 Then, Yocto build environment must be setup.

-The Yocto source code is maintained with a manifest file, used by repo tool to download the corresponding source code.
+The Yocto source code and meta-nxp-connectivity recipes are maintained with a manifest file, used by repo tool to download the corresponding source code.
-This document is tested with the i.MX Yocto 6.6.3-1.0.0 release.
-The hardware tested are: i.MX 8M Mini EVK, i.MX6ULL EVK, i.MX93 EVK and i.MX8ULP EVK.
+This document is tested with the i.MX Yocto 6.6.23-2.1.0 release.
+The hardware tested are: i.MX 8M Mini EVK, i.MX6ULL EVK, i.MX93 EVK, i.MX8ULP EVK and i.MX91 EVK.
 Run the commands below to download this release:

     $ mkdir ~/bin